Six Free Trees

 Our Tree Warden network, coordinated by the Tree Council, fully support this scheme and provide up-to-date information on local trees and current tree issues.
 For more information go to our Tree Warden webpage.

 Tree care and guidance

-To minimise the chance of trees planting through the scheme dying, participants are required to undertake to arrange aftercare of trees including spring and summer watering for the first 3 years.
+To minimise the chance of trees planted through the scheme dying, participants are required to arrange aftercare of trees, including spring and summer watering for the first 3 years.
 We will check on how the trees are doing 1 year from the planting of the trees.
 You can download further guidance here [PDF, 0.1MB].

 Tweets by @SouthCambs

 By clicking 'consent' you agree to view our Twitter feed embedded in our website.